Alice Dietrich | Unsplash

 Don't have an account?
 Sign up!

-Rahul Chowdhury almost 2 years ago
+Rahul Chowdhury over 2 years ago

 "We must accept that each imperfection is not a failure; rather, in wabi sabi fashion, each one makes the piece perfectly imperfect."